Martux99/Portfolio/README.md

 # Portfolio
 Some examples of what I have done as a Programmer
-Here you can find some code snippets of what I have done and some Screenshots If you want to contact me, feel free to email me at marcoalejandrocontacto@gmail.com I removed all sensitive information, you'll find a lot of "x" instead of them.
+Here you can find some code snippets of what I have done and some Screenshots If you want to contact me, feel free to email me at marcoalejandrocontacto@gmail.com or marale99@gmail.com I removed all sensitive code snippets, you'll find a lot of "x" instead of them.

 # Removed Projects
 i removed some of the projects I've worked because they're internal management systems and are highly confidentials, most of them are .net projects so i'll upload some project examples I have. they are in the .net folder.
 You can find more detailed information of the projects I've already worked in production environments in my CV. if you want to talk about them we can arrange a meeting